wez/wezterm/docs/config/appearance.md

 ```

 See [Styling Inactive Panes](#styling-inactive-panes) for more information
-on hue, saturation, brigthness transformations.
+on hue, saturation, brightness transformations.

 If you'd like to have control over scaling, tiling/repeating, scrolling
 behavior and more, take a look at the more powerful